i-love-flamingo/pugtemplate/Readme.md

 And you request that page with the Header `X-Partial: foo,bar`

-The engine will search for partials in `folder/template.partials/foo.pug` and `folder/template.partials/bar.pug` and just render them and return them wrapped in a JSON response like this:
+The engine will search for partials in `folder/template.partials/foo.pug` and `folder/template.partials/bar.pug` and just render them and return them wrapped in a JSON response:
 ```
 {
     "partials": {